 Yes.
 You will need an ABN registered for GST that is in the same name as the title of the land.
 The GST registration must match the ABN of the business enterprise carrying on the business.

-Further information on GST is available in the BCT Taxation Guide for Landholders.
+Further information on GST is available in the NSW Biodiversity Conservation Trust Taxation Guide for Landholders.